acpearson888/advanced_genomics_apearson/README.md

 5. Switch to the adegenet_PCAs.R script and follow through the steps to produce some of the figures.

 I did this.
 I had to import a number of dependencies for the R package 'adegenet' manually to get this to work.
-Specifically, the R package 'sf' gave me trouble and I had to go to download it in Chrome and manually add the package from the file browser.
+Specifically, the R package 'sf', a dependancy of 'adegent', gave me trouble and I had to go to download it in Chrome and manually add the package from the file browser.